Australian Dodgeball League

-The Australian Dodgeball Championships (ADC) is an elite level annual dodgeball championships in Australia, founded in 2015.
-The championships is attended by qualifying teams from each state league, the foremost of these being the Victorian Dodgeball League, the South Australian Dodgeball League and the New South Wales Dodgeball League.
-These state leagues, as well as recognised teams from other developing states, come together at the end of each season, with the top three teams qualifying from across the formats of Foam and Cloth, and the categories of Mens, Womens and Mixed.
+The Australian Dodgeball Championships (ADC) is an elite level annual dodgeball championship in Australia, founded in 2015.
+Qualifying teams from each state league attend the championship, the foremost of these being the Victorian Dodgeball League, the South Australian Dodgeball League, and the New South Wales Dodgeball League.
+These state leagues, as well as recognised teams from other developing states, come together at the end of each season, with the top three teams qualifying across the Foam and Cloth formats, and the Men's, Women's, and Mixed categories.

 ADL Professional League

 Formation

-The Australian Dodgeball Championships was formed in 2015.
+The Australian Dodgeball Championships were formed in 2015.
 The league is currently played across two states, Victoria (VDL) and New South Wales (NSWDL).
-The opening season of the Victorian League had 23 teams that played in the regular league, and the New South Wales league had 8 entrant teams.
+The opening season of the Victorian League features 23 teams that played in the regular league, and the New South Wales League had 8 entrants.

 Venues

-Australian Dodgeball Championships are held in central venues, where the game day matches are held, as opposed to the traditional home and away venues that other sports may operate with.
+Australian Dodgeball Championships are held in central venues, where the game day matches are played, rather than the traditional home and away venues that other sports may operate with.
 The Victoria Dodgeball League holds game days at the Melbourne State Netball & Hockey Centre, and the New South Wales League holds game days at the Fairfield Youth & Community Centre.

 Regular season

-During the course of a season each club plays each other side once.
+During a season, each club plays every other club once.
 Teams receive two points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then point difference.
 The top two teams from each state level competition then proceed to the Australian Dodgeball Championships, where the top teams from across Australia play-off in an elimination format for the title of Australian Dodgeball Champions.

-Championship Rounds
+Championship rounds

-Once the regular season has been played across the states, and the competitive tables have been finalised, the top two teams from each state league enter into the championship rounds.
-The top team from each league enters as the first seed for the competition and plays against the bracketed second seed.
+Once the regular season has been played across the states and the competitive tables have been finalised, the top two teams from each state league enter the championship rounds.
+The top team from each league enters as the first seed and plays against the bracketed second seed.

 The Round of 16 is the opening round of the championship competition, with state seeding set between states with close proximity.
 Once the Round of 16 is over, states can play against teams from their own competition, depending on results.

 Rules

-The Australian Dodgeball Championships has created their own National Dodgeball League rules for professional dodgeball competition.
+The Australian Dodgeball Championships have created their own National Dodgeball League rules for professional dodgeball competition.